neropatti/ammo-percentage-indicator/README.md

   - static
   - blinking
   - blinking dynamic
-    - Speed changes based on how low the % is
+    - Speed changes based on how low the % is and "in the red" %
   - gradient
 - Grenade /
 - Grenade / color indication